Of course, a good Spanish teacher is, most importantly, bilingual.

 What’s great about the profession of a Spanish teacher is that you will access to different levels of students.
 So if you have no desire to be a Spanish teacher in elementary school, middle school, or high school, you also have the option of becoming a Spanish professor at the university level.

-To become a Spanish professor at a university, you will need a master’s degree, and in almost all cases, a doctoral degree in Spanish or a related subject.
+To be a Spanish professor at a university, you will require a master’s degree, and in almost all cases, a doctoral degree in Spanish or a related subject.

 What’s interesting at this level is that you will be able to go even deeper into Spanish culture, language, or literature.
 Indeed, at this level, the students should already possess the solid foundations of the language.
 And so you will be able to teach them more in-depth concepts.

 Keep in mind, depending on the students, you should adapt your Spanish lessons

 to highlight specific themes.
 It might be a vocabulary oriented towards business terms for a business school, or a technical vocabulary for classes of future engineers.